 After several years teaching in progressive education, I now find myself transferring these skills at the Chicago Children's Museum.
 As a program manager and lead educator I make spaces and create programs which are developmentally appropriate and simulating to our littlest learners.
 As a photographer I document these experiences and use it to educate others on the wonders of the relationship between learning and play.

 In 2015, while teaching Pre-K, I was approached by a documentary film crew working on a piece about early childhood education.
 For 8 weeks the Yellow Room was filmed everyday for the feature length documentary No Small Matter.
 When principal photography wrapped I was approached by the films's producers to be the host of the film's advocacy project.
-I am currently the writer, director, and on screen talent for a series of video blogs tacking early childhood ed issues ranging from teaching equality in a hyper-partisiam environment to how to make your own fluffy foamy slime.
+I am currently the writer, director, and on screen talent for a series of video blogs tackling early childhood ed issues ranging from teaching equality in a hyper-partisian environment to how to make your own fluffy foamy slime.